Bigg Boss 13: Paras Chhabra Surprises Mahira Sharma By Kissing Her; His GF Akanksha Is Confused!

 Akanksha Puri Shocked With This Incident

-Paras' girlfriend Akanksha Puri is shocked with this incident and is also confused.
-She wondered if he was playing with her since past three years or is playing with Mahira since three months!
+Paras's girlfriend Akanksha Puri is shocked with this incident and is also confused.
+She wondered if he was playing with her since the past three years (since the commencement of their relationship) or is playing with Mahira since the past three months (in reference to the time he has spent in Bigg Boss house)!

 ‘I Don't Want To Jump To Any Conclusion’